March SEO updates 2019

 Founder of WebmasterWorld and PubCon, Brett Tabke was given the advance notice of the update.
 He was mentioned that this update would be among the biggest in the years.

 When it was asked what he thought about the update so far, his expression was indicated that it looked like a rollback of the previous algorithms.
 What he really meant was many websites gets penalized and now they regained their traffic and SERP positions but with this update, it rolled it back.
+This update can affect your SEO ranking.

 Why Google’s Update Feels like a Rollback